This 85th episode of CS, is titled, Dawn.

 The literary humanists included a good deal of biblical study in their academic diet, and it was in the north that the Reformation gained the most headway, among scholars like Zwingli, Calvin, Melanchthon, and Erasmus.

-Erasmus was a great satirist of the evils of the institutional church & society.
+Erasmus was a great satirist of the evils of the institutional church and society.
 That he got away with it and was so popular proves that criticism of Romanism by Renaissance leaders contributed to the success of the Reformation.

 Adding to the effectiveness of the Reformation was the Renaissance spirit of individualism, which paved the way for Luther’s emphasis on the priesthood of the believer and its attendant ideas of the right of believers to go directly to God and to interpret the Scriptures for themselves.